aprameya200/Flutter-Weather-App/README.md

 # TODO

+- fetch added location data in first call,
+- dont allow repeating location in shared pref,
+- add the data in db
 - appbar color is slightly off
 - Add location to db and pull on first call
-- Show added locations in left
 - pull to refresh